It is a fine autumn Sunday and my tourniquet has just turned on.

 We no longer sacrifice bulls to Zeus, but the slanting Akashic microphone

-The quest is always to abandon one’s starting blocks,
+picks up Font-de-Gaume convexities, The quest is always to abandon one’s starting blocks,

-to set fire to the track under one’s soles,
+to set fire to to flip away

 Northrop Frye: “Blake saw that as long as man lives within a hierarchical myth without really knowing it, his whole behavior will be conditioned beyond the point of resistance:

-Pierre Joris via Deleuze and Guattari: “The rhizome is an anti-hierarchical means of organizing knowledge and of recognizing intersections and engagements between seemingly disparate ideas and things.
-Botanically, therhizome is a branching that has no ‘center.’
+a rebellion against one hierarchy will merely set up a second one.”Pierre Joris via Deleuze and Guattari: “The rhizome is an anti-hierarchical means of organizing knowledge and of recognizing intersections and engagements between seemingly disparate ideas and things.
+Botanically, the rhizome is a branching that has no ‘center.’
 All segments are fertile.
 Any segment broken off from the rest may serve as a new starting point, a new origin of life.”

 Frye again: “What is needed for creation is a new bicameral mind in which something else supplants consciousness.”